Chillwave: Internet music genres and validity

 Grantlands Dave Schilling argued that the term was created to reveal "how arbitrary and meaningless" existing labels such as "shoegaze" and "dream pop" were.
 George McIntire of the San Francisco Bay Guardian described chillwave's origin as in the "throes of the blogosphere" and called the term a "cheap, slap-on label used to describe grainy, dancey, lo-fi, 1980s inspired music" and a "disservice to any band associated with it."
 In 2011, Carles said it was "ridiculous that any sort of press took it seriously" and that although the bands he spoke to "get annoyed" by the tag, "they understand that it's been a good thing.
 What about iTunes making it an official genre?
 It's now theoretically a marketable indie sound."

 By 2015, the majority consensus was that chillwave was a fabricated non-genre.
 In 2016, Palomo described labels like "chillwave" and "vaporwave" as "arbitrary" and that he "couldn't have been more happy" about the "chillwave" descriptor falling out of favor.
 Toro y Moi's Chaz Bundick publicly expressed the following about the genre, saying, "I like the fact that I'm associated with it.
 It's cool.
 Not a lot of artists get a chance to be a part of some sort of movement, so I guess in a way I'm super flattered to be considered a part of that."

+Related terms

+Glo-fi

+Glo-fi is a term for a musical style that was initially used synonymously with hypnagogic pop and chillwave.
+The style has been described as a derivative of post-noise.
+In 2010, The Guardian published an article by music critic Simon Reynolds where he stated "post-noise microscenes like glo-fi" were maintaining "the tape trade tradition, releasing music in small-run editions as low as 30 copies and wrapping them in surreal photocopy-collage artwork".
+That same year, The Quietus equated "glo-fi" with chillwave and hypnagogic pop.
+While The New York Times equated the term to chillwave.